KamelMahjoub/Pongo/README.md

  This project is a learning project made with **Unity2D** in my path of learning ***Game Developemnt***.

- You can try the game and download the pc version on [Itch.io](https://kamelmahjoub.itch.io/pongo)
+ You can try the game and download the pc version on [Itch.io](https://kamelmahjoub.itch.io/pongo).

+ Source code can be downloaded [here](https://github.com/KamelMahjoub/Pongo/releases).

 ## Game Description